 - System level kill switches – System level kill switches detect when there is a problem with your connection to the VPN server you are using.
 The instant that happens, the kill switch sends a signal to the device telling it to block all traffic from leaving the device.
 Because a system level VPN kill switch stops all traffic going from your device, it is a sure way to prevent your IP address from leaking onto the internet.

 - Application level kill switches – This lets you decide which apps you want stopped when the kill switch is active.
 It gives you complete control over what still works and what doesn’t.
 But it also increases the odds of your IP address being exposed since some apps will still be ‘talking’ to the internet even though they aren’t protected.
 People who use application level kill switches typically use them to disable things like their web browser, email app, chat apps like Skype, and whatever apps they use to download torrents.

 By now, you can see why a kill switch is so important.
 So let’s take a very quick look at three top-quality VPNs that have excellent kill switches in addition to all their other outstanding characteristics.

 The best VPNs with a kill switch

 We’ve reviewed countless VPN services over the years.
 And we keep revisiting the good ones so we can keep you abreast of the latest info on the best of the best.
 When we do this, we keep coming back to three VPNs that currently rise above all the rest.
-One of the many reasons we consider these the best VPNs in 2021 is because all three of them have excellent VPN kill switches.
+One of the many reasons we consider these to be the best VPN services is because all of them have excellent VPN kill switches.

 The three VPNs we can unequivocally recommend for anyone looking for a great VPN with a great internet kill switch are: